-Each chartered chapter shall be entitled to representation in the House of Delegates of the basis of one (1) delegate for every two hundred fifty (250) chapter members.
+Each chartered chapter shall be entitled to representation in the House of Delegates of the basis of one (1) delegate per chapter, with 1 additional delegate gained at 376, 626, and 876 members.
 Each such delegate shall be an active member of the Association.